xet7/beryldb/README.md

 5
 beryl> ismatch hello "worl?"
 1
+beryl> del hello
+OK
+beryl> exists hello
+0
 ```

-You can also run the **'ls'** command to obtain a counter in all structures:
+You can also run the **ls** command to obtain a counter in all structures:

 ```
 beryl> ls